tech-ticks/DreamNexus/README.md

 - If you plan to give your modification to others, create a Mod or a Modpack.
 - If your script needs access to a static resource (such as a Pokémon model), create a Mod or a Modpack.
 - If you don't need users' input (e.g. you don't want them to disable something), create a Mod.
-- If you want to make your own Mod, but you also want to use someone else's Mod(s), create a Mod, then combine it with the other(s) with the Sky Editor console to make a Modpack.
+- If you want to make your own Mod, but you also want to use someone else's Mod(s), create a Mod, then combine it with the other(s) with the DreamNexus console to make a Modpack.
 - If you want users to be able to enable or disable specific features, create a Modpack, with each feature that can be enabled or disabled as a separate Mod.
 - If you don't intend to make any changes (e.g. if you're extracting Pokémon data), create a Script.
 - If you plan to keep your modification for yourself, a Script is easiest unless one of the above points applies.